LittleShoot is:

 Glad you asked!
 We're working hard with minimal resources over here, and we need all the help we can get.
 Any of the following help tremendously:

-LittleShoot always runs in the background on my computer.
-Why?
+Does LittleShoot always run in the background on my computer?

 Is LittleShoot legal?